 We have arranged a room per person and was restricted to leave the room, and every now and then had our body temperature taken and recorded.
-The staffs provided us three meals a day and would leave it on a small table outside our room for us to pick up.
-I did not get used to it on the first few days.
+The staff provided us three meals a day and would leave them on a small table outside our room for us to pick up.
+I did not get used to it in the first few days.
 I felt live like a year when I spent the whole day on the computer and especially had dinner finished by around 6:30 After four to five days, slowly, I got used to this rhythm of life.
 I spent more time on readings and exercise.
 A way to fix up my health physically and mentally.
-On the tenth day, my friends started to countdown the number of days of quarantine left for me, but to be honest, I enjoyed those moments of quietness and comfort which left me with peaceful mood.
+On the tenth day, my friends started to count down the number of days of quarantine left for me, but to be honest, I enjoyed those moments of quietness and comfort which left me in a peaceful mood.

 I thank the university for the past 14 days of caring.
 I did not feel unsafe and uncomfortable during the time of quarantine despite I did feel confused and carry on the first day back to Taiwan.
 During the process the most unhappy part was uncertainty.
 I couldn’t purchase any items as planned from Hong Kong back to Taiwan, Unfortunately, I don’t think I’ll be back in Hong Kong until I graduate.
 With no snacks, bubble tea or noodles around made me feel insecure.
 I hope the outbreak can end as soon as possible, so my friends can visit Taiwan and help me bring some homemade snacks over.